Earnings of young people aged 25 to 29 years

 Things you need to know

 This year’s data is not directly comparable to last year’s.
-This is due to changes to the methodology and a change in the inflation base year.
+This is due to changes in the inflation base year.

 Data is weighted using the LFS person weights.